LarsBesselmann/sampleProjects/README.md

 	<kbd>![](./images/media/AMA_Assessment.png)</kbd>

-4. Get more insight about the issues
+4. Select MoRE as as target, then click on the WhereAmI application to get more insight about the issues

 	<kbd>![](./images/media/AMA_WhereAmI_Assessment1.png)</kbd>